 First, go into your BIOS-Setup and change the Bootsequence to CD-ROM (search for an option like Bootsequence, First Boot Device, or something similarly).

 Insert the CD and restart your PC.
-If all went well - DR-DOS starts and you can see the famous DOS-Prompt (A:\>).
+If all went well - MS-DOS starts and you can see the famous DOS-Prompt (A:\>).

 Now you can start the BIOS update, but remember: you can't backup your old BIOS version onto a CD!
 But if your harddisk has a FAT16- or FAT32 partition, it would be a good idea to copy your 2 BIOS files to this partition, and to start the update/backup from your harddisk.